-The Bundestag, the Bundesrat and the Federal Government are entitled to file an application.
+The Bundestag, the Bundesrat and the Federal Government have legal ability to file an application.

-First, the Federal Constitutional Court assesses in preparatory proceedings if principal proceedings should be instituted or if the application must be rejected as inadmissible or as insufficiently substantiated.
-This is done by preliminarily assessing the application’s prospects of success on the record.
+First, the Federal Constitutional Court assesses in preliminary proceedings whether to open principal proceedings or whether to reject the application as inadmissible or as insufficiently substantiated.
+For this purpose, a preliminary assessment of the application’s prospects of success is carried out based on the information on record.

-If in the main proceedings, the application proves to be well-founded, the Federal Constitutional Court holds that the political party is unconstitutional, declares the dissolution of the party and the prohibition to establish substitute organisations.
-This decision, and any other decision that is to the detriment of the party, requires a majority of two thirds of the Senate’s members.
-Moreover, the Federal Constitutional Court may declare the property of the party to be confiscated.
+If the application proves to be well-founded in the principal proceedings, the Federal Constitutional Court declares that the political party is unconstitutional, orders the dissolution of the party and the prohibition to establish substitute organisations.
+This decision, and any other decision adversely affecting the party, requires a two-thirds majority of the members of the Senate.
+Moreover, the Federal Constitutional Court may order that the assets of the party be confiscated.

-So far, the Federal Constitutional Court has twice prohibited a party: In 1952, the Socialist Reich Party (SRP) was prohihited, and in 1956, the Communist Party of Germany (KPD).
-Proceedings concerning the prohibition of the National Democratic Party of Germany (NPD) instituted in 2001 were discontinued in 2003 for procedural reasons.
-On 17 January 2017, the Federal Constitutional Court again decided on the prohibition of the National Democratic Party of Germany (NPD).
+So far, the Federal Constitutional Court has twice prohibited a party: The Socialist Reich Party (SRP) was prohibited in 1952, and the Communist Party of Germany (KPD) in 1956.
+Proceedings concerning the prohibition of the National Democratic Party of Germany (NPD) initiated in 2001 were discontinued in 2003 for procedural reasons.
+On 17 January 2017, the Federal Constitutional Court again decided on the prohibition of the NPD.
 The Second Senate found that the NPD advocates a political concept aimed at abolishing the existing free democratic basic order.
-However, the NPD was not prohibited as there are no indications that it will succeed in achieving its anti-constitutional aims.
+However, the NPD was not prohibited as there were no indications that it would succeed in achieving its anti-constitutional aims.